I know it’s called “liquid gold,” but did you know you could actually sell breast milk for cash?

 Babies need somewhere around 20 to 30 ounces of breast milk a day, so by using the average price, you can earn $30 to $75 a day, which can earn you up to $2,300 a month.

-Because you are the one dictating the price, you can price your breast milk higher or lower the “market prices.”
+Because you are the one setting the price, you can price your breast milk higher or lower than the current “market prices.”

 If you want to go through a human milk bank, know that prices there are much lower.